Skip to content

 • Automated Dependency Updates: Weekly checks for Python, GitHub Actions, and Docker updates

-• Auto-Merge for Safe Updates: Automatic merging of patch/minor updates after checks pass
+• Auto-Merge for Safe Updates: GitHub auto-merge enablement for patch/minor updates

-• Maintainer Auto-Merge: Auto-merge support for repository maintainer PRs
+• Maintainer Auto-Merge: Auto-merge enablement for trusted maintainer PRs

 • Grouped Updates: Related dependencies updated together to reduce PR noise